tweag/python-monorepo-example/content/blog/2020-06-18-software-heritage.md

 We cannot simply use the original source URL to query the Software Heritage archive because the URL alone doesn't identify uniquely the content that is behind it.
 What if the code that a URL points to has changed over time?
 To check this, Nix associates a hash with each downloaded artifact.
-Such a build step is called a [fixed output derivation](https://nixos.org/nix/manual/#fixed-output-drvs) because Nix verifies that the output hash remains immitagably unchanged.
+Such a build step is called a [fixed output derivation](https://nixos.org/nix/manual/#fixed-output-drvs) because Nix verifies that the output hash remains immitigably unchanged.
 It thus ensures that the content that it downloads is always the same, and emits an error otherwise.
 What we therefore really want is querying Software Heritage with the _contents_, that is, the hash of the source code artifact itself.